APTE

 Science and Technology Park Avilés Isla de la Innovación (Innovation Island)

-The Innovation Island, with 4,690 square meters, houses state-of-the-art equipment for metallic materials, surfaces and active materials, welding processes and laboratories for technological services.
-It also houses the Manzana del Acero, a unique scientific-technical facility of the R&D&I centers of ArcelorMittal and Idonial that places Avilés as a reference in the research and development of the integral simulation of the steelmaking process and the transformation processes of the associated value chain.
+The 4,690-square-metre Innovation Island houses cutting-edge equipment for metallic materials, surfaces and active materials, welding processes and laboratories for technological services.
+It also co-leads the Steel Block, a unique scientific and technical facility belonging to the ArcelorMittal and Idonial R&D&I centres, which positions Avilés as a benchmark in research and development in the comprehensive simulation of the steel manufacturing process and the associated value chain transformation processes.

 Extremadura Science and Technology Park

-The INCUBATOR OF COMPANIES SPECIALIZED IN IMMERSIVE TECHNOLOGIES, IRIA, has as its main objective to promote and support entrepreneurial initiatives and technology-based companies with the capacity to solve technological challenges and problems in which augmented reality and virtual reality can add value, generating new business opportunities.
+The main objective of this infrastructure is to support entrepreneurial initiatives and technology-based companies with the capacity to solve challenges in which augmented reality and virtual reality can add value, generating new business opportunities.

-This incubator is possible thanks to the agreement signed between RED.es, Junta de Extremadura and the FUNDECYT-PCTEx Foundation.
+This incubator is made possible thanks to an agreement signed between RED.es, the Regional Government of Extremadura and the FUNDECYT-PCTEx Foundation.

 Science and Technology Park of Tenerife (PCTT)